ale3andro/irplus_software_remote_control_profiles/README.md

 ## DM dvb-t2 or Blow T2

 ![DM dvb-t2](./images/dm-dvb-t2.png)

+The DM decoder is most probably a clone (aimed for the Greek market), of the Blow T2 dvb-t2 decoder.

 The profile is [here](./dm.irplus).
 You must import it int the [irplus](https://play.google.com/store/apps/details?id=net.binarymode.android.irplus&hl=el&gl=US) application